• Features

 Implementation tactics:

-• Identify micro-influencers in your niche who have engaged audiences and authentic content
+• Work with micro-influencers in your niche who have engaged communities and authentic content

-• Offer 10%–20% commission on sales or use hybrid compensation with flat fee plus commission
+• Offer 10%–20% commission on sales or use hybrid compensation with a standard fee plus commission

-• Join affiliate networks like ShareASale, Rakuten, or Impact to access established affiliate partners
+• Join affiliate networks like ShareASale, Rakuten, or Impact to reach credible partners

-• Create an affiliate resource kit with product photos, descriptions, and messaging guidelines
+• Build an affiliate resource kit with product images, descriptions, and unique brand guidelines

-A skincare brand partnered with 15 beauty micro-influencers and gained 340 new customers at a $28 customer acquisition cost.
-This was an improvement from its $65 cost per customer on Facebook ads.
+A skincare brand partnered with 15 beauty micro-influencers.
+It acquired 340 new customers at a $28 CAC, compared with $65 on Facebook ads.

 Image via Instagram